Skip to content

 Verifiable RWA data streams from Tikoly can power numerous dApps and use cases:

-• DeFi: Enabling RWA-backed lending platforms, stablecoins collateralized by real assets, and tokenized real estate markets.
+• DeFi: Enabling RWA-backed lending platforms and tokenized real estate markets.

 • Tokenization: Providing the necessary data infrastructure for the transparent and verifiable tokenization of various real-world assets.